Paofeval/ecu/docs/index.md

 You will run `calculate_scores.r` when you are ready to calculate scores with your local data and goal models. `calculate_scores.r` calls other functions within the Toolbox to calculate goal scores using the *.csv* files in the *layers* folder that are registered in *layers.csv* and the configurations identified in *config.r*.
 Scores will be saved in *scores.csv*.

 ## scores.csv
 `scores.csv` reports the calculated scores for the assessment.
 Scores are reported for each dimension (future, pressures, resilience, score, status, trend) for each reporting region.
 The scores here were calculated using the data in the repository (extracted from the global assessment) simply to demonstrate the Toolbox has functioned properly.
 Note that in `scores.csv` there are `!x + 1` region identifiers (*rgn_id*).
-The combined score for the !study_area is reported in *rgn_id* 0.
+The combined score for the {{ site.study_area }} is reported in *rgn_id* 0.